GSA/digitalgov.gov/content/authors/callan-pyfer/_index.md

 # If blank, we'll use just your name.
 Learn more http://mypronouns.org
 pronoun: He/Him/His
 # Keep it under 50 words and only one paragraph
-bio: Callan is a Web Analytics Specialist at the Consumer Financial Protection Bureau.
+bio: Callan is a Web Analytics Specialist and contractor at the Consumer Financial Protection Bureau.
 Callan has been in this role since 2021 and has extensive experience optimizing organic campaigns to achieve maximum organic visibility on search engines.
 Prior to working for the Bureau, Callan served as SEO Account Manager